yamiacat/MoreTestRenamed/headered.md

 Too weird to live, too rare to die!

 In a closed society where everybody's guilty, the only crime is getting caught.
 In a world of thieves, the only final sin is stupidity.

+We can't stop here, this is bat country!